Convert your windows WSL2 into a usable operating system with GUI

 ./vncstart.sh

-Notice: If you run the script several times it will always starts at the vnc server at :1 .
+Notice: If you run the script several times it will always start at the VNC server at :1.

 To start the VNC server always use the script.